-Ukraine war: US send depleted uranium to Kyiv after blast near Russia military base
+Ukraine-Russia war: Izmail port under attack as Kyiv drones downed near Moscow

 Russia’s war in Ukraine

-This morning, explosions rocked the Russian city of Rostov near a military base which has played a major role in Russia’s invasion.

-Russian officials said multiple drones were downed in southern Rostov, Bryansk in the early hours today.
+A Ukrainian drone targeted Moscow, but was shot down southeast of the city without causing any damage or injuries, mayor Sergei Sobyanin said.

+Two more drones were shot down over the southern region of Rostov, which borders Ukraine, as explosions rocked the centre, Rostov-on-Don.

 At least one person was injured as the attack damaged three buildings and several cars.

-Russian officials claimed its air defences shot down two Ukrainian drones targeting the city, just 100km from the frontline.
+Two other drones were shot down over the Bryansk region, which also borders Ukraine, governor Alexander Bogomaz reported.
+Drone debris damaged a railway station and several cars, he said.

+In recent weeks drones have repeatedly targeted Moscow, with some hitting buildings in the city center, while others being shot down on the outskirts of the city.

 Ukraine is gaining ground in its counter offensive - Nato’s Stoltenberg